 - Debbie Bliss Cashmerino Chunky

 Work along your row to where you would like to make your puff stitch.

 How to start your puff stitch.
 Yarn over hook, pop your hook into the next stitch and pull up a loop.
 You should have 3 loops on your hook.

 Yarn over again, pop your hook into the same stitch again and bring up another loop.
 So now you have 5 loops on your hook.

 Yarn over one last time, pop your hook into the same stitch and bring up a loop so you have 7 loops on your hook in total.

 Depending on the size of the puff stitch, you may need to include more loops on your hook.
 Remember to check in with your crochet pattern - as the designer will let you know how big your puff stitch needs to be!

 Once you’ve pulled up the number of loops you need for your puff stitch, yarn over and pull through ALL your stitches.

 Finishing.
-Secure your puff stitch by crocheting a double crochet UK (or single crochet US) into the next stitch.
+Secure your puff stitch by crocheting a single crochet into the next stitch.
 Use your finger to push the gathered puff stitch loops through so they make a lovely puffy texture.
 And there you have it, your first puff stitch!